msberends/AMR/index.md

 *Note: the rules of 'EUCAST Clinical Breakpoints v11.0 (2021)' are now implemented.*

-> <span class="fa fa-clipboard-list" style="color: #128f76; font-size: 20pt; margin-right: 5px;"></span> **PLEASE TAKE PART IN OUR SURVEY!**
-> Since you are one of our users, we would like to know how you use the package and what it brought you or your organisation. **If you have a minute, please [anonymously fill in this short questionnaire](./survey.html)**.
-Your valuable input will help to improve the package and its functionalities.
-You can answer the open questions in either English, Spanish, French, Dutch, or German.
-Thank you very much in advance!
-> <br>
-> <a class="btn btn-info btn-amr" href="./survey.html">Take me to the 5-min survey!</a>

 ### What is `AMR` (for R)?

 *(To find out how to conduct AMR data analysis, please [continue reading here to get started](./articles/AMR.html).)*

-`AMR` is a free, open-source and independent [R package](https://www.r-project.org) to simplify the analysis and prediction of Antimicrobial Resistance (AMR) and to work with microbial and antimicrobial data and properties, by using evidence-based methods. **Our aim is to provide a standard** for clean and reproducible antimicrobial resistance data analysis, that can therefore empower epidemiological analyses to continuously enable surveillance and treatment evaluation in any setting.
+`AMR` is a free, open-source and independent [R package](https://www.r-project.org) to simplify the analysis and prediction of Antimicrobial Resistance (AMR) and to work with microbial and antimicrobial data and properties, by using evidence-based methods. **Our aim is to provide a standard** for clean and reproducible AMR data analysis, that can therefore empower epidemiological analyses to continuously enable surveillance and treatment evaluation in any setting.

 After installing this package, R knows [**~70,000 distinct microbial species**](./reference/microorganisms.html) and all [**~550 antibiotic, antimycotic and antiviral drugs**](./reference/antibiotics.html) by name and code (including ATC, EARS-Net, PubChem, LOINC and SNOMED CT), and knows all about valid R/SI and MIC values.
 It supports any data format, including WHONET/EARS-Net data.